 - In-plant cells, are many in number and present scattered throughout the cell termed dictyosomes.

 - Golgi bodies consist of many flat, disc-shaped sacs called cisternae which play a significant role as it modifies and packs proteins and polysaccharides

 - As Golgi bodies package proteins into membrane-bound vesicles inside the cell then the vesicles are transported to their recognized sites.

-The Ribosomes are spherical in shape do not have membranes.
+The Ribosomes are spherical in shape and do not have membranes.
 Ribosomes are involved in the synthesis of proteins in the cell.